timalanfarrow/kratos-selfservice-ui-vue3-typescript/README.md

+*Note from the original author: If you experience trouble using this project and are eager for rapid feedback, please [join the Ory Slack Channel](https://www.ory.sh/docs/guides/social-signin/slack) and reach out to me there.
+My username is Timothy Farrow.*

 # Ory Kratos Vue3 / Vite with Typescript User Interface Reference Implementation

 This repository contains a reference implementation for Ory Kratos' in Vue3 /